“Every moment in your life can be the beginning of great things.” – Joseph Pilates

 “Patience and persistence are vital qualities in the ultimate successful accomplishment of any worthwhile endeavor.” – Joseph Pilates

 Heather beams as she recounts teaching others.
-The emotion thick in her voice, Heather shares about the journey and honor of assisting a woman injured decades earlier in a near-fatal car accident.
-Heather helped her identify and address those prior injuries, thought to be buried and inconsequential, to work through them to resolve physical and emotional pain and trauma.
-Masked Post Traumatic Stress Disorder (PTSD) imprisoned this woman for decades until Heather’s guidance and expertise released the chains forever.
+Heather shares about the journey and honor of assisting a woman injured decades earlier in a near-fatal car accident.
+Heather helped her identify and address those prior injuries to work through them to resolve physical and emotional pain and trauma.
+Heather assisted her in unmasking the Post Traumatic Stress Disorder (PTSD) that held her back for decades.

 Heather believes we all carry the keys to unlock vitality and freedom from pain (sometimes you just need someone to help dig a little deeper in your purse to find those keys).